Reclamation Specialist

 Occupational Classification

-The National Occupation Classification (NOC) provides a standardized language for describing the work performed by Canadians in the labour market.
-It gives statisticians, labour market analysts, career counsellors, employers, and individual job seekers a consistent way to collect data, describe and understand the nature of work within different occupations.
+The National Occupational Classification (NOC) provides a standardized language for describing the work performed by Canadians in the labour market.
+It gives statisticians, labour market analysts, career counsellors, employers, and individual job seekers a consistent way to collect data and describe and understand the nature of work within different occupations.

 ECO Canada Logo